MicrosoftDocs/azure-docs/articles/machine-learning/how-to-high-availability-machine-learning.md

 [!INCLUDE [aml-applies-to-basic-enterprise-sku](../../includes/aml-applies-to-basic-enterprise-sku.md)]

 Learn how to make your Azure Machine Learning related resources more resilient by using high availability configurations.
+The Azure services that Azure Machine Learning depends on can be configured for high availability.
+This article provides information on what services can be configured for high availability, and links to information on configuring these resources.

+> [!NOTE]
-Azure Machine Learning does not offer disaster recovery option.
-This documentation is for high availability setting of resources in your (customer) subscription.
+> Azure Machine Learning itself does not offer a disaster recovery option.

 ## Understand Azure Services for Azure Machine Learning

 Azure Machine Learning depends on multiple Azure services and has several layers.
-Some of them are provisioned in your (customer) subscription and you are responsible for their high availability setting.
+Some of them are provisioned in your (customer) subscription.
+You are responsible for the high availability configuration of these services.
 Some are created in a Microsoft subscription, and are managed by Microsoft.

 * **Azure Machine Learning Infrastructure**: Microsoft-managed environment for Azure Machine Learning workspace.